mleggett25/UFOs/README.md

 ### Purpose
 The purpose of this project was to create a webpage that would provide an in-depth analysis of UFO sightings by allowing users to filter for multiple criteria at the same time.

+The webpage can be accessed here: [UFO Sightings Webpage](https://mleggett25.github.io/UFOs/)

 ## Results: How to Perform a Search
 To allow the user to search through the UFO data, I created a container in the HTML file where the user could input their search and filter the data based on five criteria: Date, City, State, Country, and Shape.